mhkeller/layercake/README.md

 ## Svelte versions

-Works with version 5, see this [issue](https://github.com/mhkeller/layercake/issues/156).
-Users needing Svelte 3 or Svelte 4 support should use version 8.4.4.

-All of the examples use Rune syntax but the Svelte 3 and Svelte 4 versions are still available at the [documentation archive](https://mhkeller.github.io/layercake-prerunes).
+Since v11, the library and the examples use runes instead of the Svelte store API.
+See the [v10 documentation archive](https://mhkeller.github.io/layercake-v10) for examples of those components.

 ## Install